I solve problems with code. I'm currently a software engineer intern at Qualtrics and a senior at Brigham Young Univerity.

 I'm a software developer interested in system architecture, scalability, and full stack development.
 I study at Brigham Young

 I help run BYU's Developer Club, building BYU's tech community and connecting companies with top developer talent.
 In my free time I enjoy building side projects, skiing, and playing the guitar.

 I work on Qualtric's Text Analytics team, making unstructured text useful for our customers.
 I primarily develop full-stack applications using Scala, Angular, and Docker.

 Aug 2016 - Jan 2017

 I worked for ClientSuccess as a software engineer intern, using Angular, Java, Clojure, and SQL.
 I built backend and full stack features and deployed projects as micro-services in Docker containers on AWS.

 June - August 2016

 I interned at Visa as a backend developer, primarily working in Java.
 I rewrote the image resizing code for Visa Checkout, leading to a significant increase in image quality.
 I also developed dashboards with node.js and ElasticSearch to monitor aggregate Jenkins deployments.

 June - August 2015

-Visa merchant’s promotional campaigns, and developed dashboards and alerting systems to monitor the data in real time.
+I interned at Visa where I wrote SQL queries to calculate and track the effectiveness of Visa merchant’s promotional campaigns, and developed dashboards and alerting systems to monitor the data in real time.